Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Examples

-Although Marmousi 2 is more complex than Overthrust, the proposed method still achieves better results (Figure~\ref{marmousi_whole}(c) and Figure~\ref{marmousi_residual}(a)) and shows a more significant gap compared to other methods.
-In contrast, the two supervised methods, especially the supervised CNN, exhibit more obvious overall deviations and artifacts (Figure~\ref{marmousi_whole}(e) and Figure~\ref{marmousi_residual}(c)); Although the supervised TCN can invert the overall trend of acoustic impedance, it struggles to achieve good results in weak reflection areas and regions with high detail (Figure~\ref{marmousi_whole}(f) and Figure~\ref{marmousi_residual}(d)).
-The processing results of the two semi-supervised methods differ significantly.
-Semi-supervised PF exhibits more obvious overall deviations, particularly in weak reflection areas (Figure~\ref{marmousi_whole}(g) and Figure~\ref{marmousi_residual}(e)).
-In contrast, semi-supervised MF performs better in weak reflection regions but shows poorer results in areas with sharp changes (Figure~\ref{marmousi_whole}(h) and Figure~\ref{marmousi_residual}(f)).
-These deviations can be more intuitively observed through the scatterplots, as shown in Figure~\ref{marmousi_scatter}.
+Despite the increased complexity of Marmousi 2 compared to Overthrust, the proposed method consistently delivers superior results (Figure~\ref{marmousi_whole}c and Figure~\ref{marmousi_residual}a), with more pronounced improvements over competing approaches.
+In contrast, the supervised TCN exhibits significant overall deviations and artifacts; although it can recover the general trend of acoustic impedance, it fails to accurately capture regions with weak reflections and fine details (Figure~\ref{marmousi_whole}e and Figure~\ref{marmousi_residual}c).
+The differences among the semi-supervised methods are relatively modest.
+Semi-supervised PF shows a noticeable loss of detail in weak reflection areas (Figure~\ref{marmousi_residual}d), while semi-supervised MF and ADDIN MF each demonstrate certain advantages, but both still exhibit considerable errors in complex regions (Figure~\ref{marmousi_residual}e and f).
+These discrepancies are further illustrated by the scatterplots in Figure~\ref{marmousi_scatter}.

-As clearly shown in Figures~\ref{marmousi_scatter}(a) and (b), the proposed Dimension Reducer effectively constrains the encoder to meet our expectations.
-Under the linear constraint of features, the overall error of AII is significantly reduced.
-Similarly, we display several inverted seismic traces, with the results shown in Figure~\ref{marmousi_trace}.
-It can be seen that the structure of the Marmousi 2 model is relatively complex, and meanwhile, the result differences among various methods are more obvious.
+As shown in Figures~\ref{marmousi_scatter}a and b, the proposed Dimension Reducer effectively constrains the encoder as intended.
+With the linear constraint on features, the overall error of AII is substantially reduced.
+Additionally, several representative inverted seismic traces are presented in Figure~\ref{marmousi_trace}, highlighting the complexity of the Marmousi 2 model and the more evident differences among various methods.

-\subsection{SEAM}
+\subsubsection{SEAM}

 The SEAM elastic earth model includes a 35km survey line, and all its properties are derived from basic rock properties \citep{54}.
-In addition to containing a sandstone body, SEAM has a very rich number of thin layers (Figure~\ref{seam_whole}(a)), which is conducive to evaluating the accuracy of AII methods.
+In addition to containing a sandstone body, SEAM has a very rich number of thin layers (Figure~\ref{seam_whole}a), which is conducive to evaluating the accuracy of AII methods.